Community Seconds And Affordable Seconds: How They Can Help Finance Your Home Loan

 Coming up with the down payment and closing costs for a mortgage is one of the biggest challenges for a home buyer in achieving homeownership.
 There are various ways to help with this challenge, including gifts and grants.
 Today, we’ll be discussing the Community Seconds program from Fannie Mae.

 Very similar to its counterpart, the Affordable Seconds program from Freddie Mac, Community Seconds are another way to come up with the funding to buy a home.
-Although Rocket Mortgage® doesn’t offer home loans utilizing these programs at this time, we’ll use this post to go over eligibility requirements and how the programs work.

 What Are Community Seconds?